GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Desultor.md

 ### 4) Woozy Way
 When you are obtunded, you have the following features;
 * When you are attacked, roll a d4.
 If the result is even, it is a bonus to your defense.
 If it is odd, it is a penalty.
 * When you perform a check, attack roll, or [Rflx] save, roll a d8.
-If it is even, i is a bonus.
+If it is even, it is a bonus.
 If it is odd, its a penalty.